VisualError/OnePunchGoose/README.md

 and nobody wants their cursor to be bitten by this goose!
 So this mod makes your cursor get punched by it!.. <sub><sup>wait-</sup></sub>

 ## DISCLAIMER
-Please keep in mind that this mod will move your cursor and displays lots of particles in your screen when you <b>Anger the Goose.
+Please keep in mind that this mod will move your cursor and displays lots of particles in your screen.
+<b>Also, DONT Anger the Goose.
 And trust me, you wouldn't want that. (unless you do)</b>
 </b>

 # Download